 A number of projects that represent significant investment by the City of Hamilton have been completed over the years in support of the HHRAP and the CSO Control program is foundational in this regard.
-Hamilton will be revisiting its Water and Wastewater Master Plan in 2016 to begin updating the plan with a fresh review of the CSO Control program to explore what further benefits that this very effective program may provide for the future.
+Hamilton will be revisiting its Water and Wastewater Master Plan with a review of the CSO Control program to explore what further benefits that this very effective program may provide for the future.

 What is the return-on-investment for the residents of Hamilton?

 The harbour is protected as the series of combined sewer overflow prevents untreated wastewater from going directly into local receiving waters in and around Hamilton including Hamilton Harbour.
 It’s a sound, environmental solution to protect the harbour from contamination.